ruslan-rv-ua/BrowserSelector/README.md

 If `config.json` becomes invalid or corrupted, the application will detect this on startup.
 It will attempt to create a new default configuration file.
 You can also manually delete `config.json` to force a reset.

 ### Browser not opening
-- Check if the path in `config.json` is correct.
+- Check if the command in `config.json` is correct.
 - If using just the executable name (e.g., `chrome.exe`), ensure it is available in your system's PATH.
-- Verify that the arguments placeholder `{url}` is present if needed.
+- Verify that the `{url}` placeholder is present in the command if needed.

 ## 🤝 Contributing